 Our library orientation date has yet to be confirmed.
-A tentative date is listed on the schedule below; I will announce in class when we have confirmation and a room number for our session
+A tentative date is listed for week six of the term, on the schedule below; I will announce in class when we have both confirmation and a room number for our session.

-A Note on Classroom Protocol (channeled through a well-known crank)
+A Note on Classroom Protocol

 I am told by the magic template of syllabi that I am supposed to comment in this space on participation, attendance, tardiness, behavior, safety, and cell phone use.
-An odd request and one to which I can only imagine the response that Edward Abbey, the author in whom I have been immersed for this last week, would give it.
-And so, here goes:
+The request seems odd to me since most of what I will include here is known to students who have been through two years of college!

-You should come to class every day prepared to participate.

-Attendance is its own reward, and therefore, among the sane and sincere, need not be commanded.

-Tardiness is an obscenity, and can only be overlooked with great pain from those affronted with it.
+- You should come to class every day prepared to participate. - Attendance is its own reward, and therefore, among the sane and sincere, need not be commanded. - Tardiness is an obscenity, and can only be overlooked with great pain from those affronted with it.
 Adults already know how to behave.
-You're an adult.

-You should stay safe, so that I don't have to think about how to keep you safe.
-Be assured, the University has in place protocols about emergency procedures and faculty and students are drilled in them regularly, to the accompaniment of truly horrific wailing-from the alarms, not those alarmed by them.

-Cell phones are an abomination of modern life and ought to be gutted-or at least silenced-before class starts.
-(You can replace the guts and turn them back on after class, if you're so wired-but you should beware the ghost of Edward Abbey when you do so.
-He's been known to haunt those who read his books and nonetheless engage such technonsense.)
+You're an adult. - You should stay safe-your mother probably told you that.
+Beyond that, be assured, the University has in place protocols about emergency procedures and faculty and students are drilled in them regularly, to the accompaniment of truly horrific wailing-from the alarms, not those alarmed by them.
+The University Police offer classes in personal safety. - Cell phones are an abomination of modern life and ought to be gutted-or at least silenced-before class starts.
+(You can replace the guts and turn them back on after class, if you're so wired-but you should - beware the ghost of Edward Abbey when you do so.
+He's been known to haunt those who read his books and nonetheless engage such technonsense.) - Electronic tools are useful to students and teachers.
+Students and teachers use them responsibly to engage course material and to collaborate as a class.
+Used responsibly, electronic tools do not distract students from learning but help them to engage learning fully.
+Such use of electronic tools is welcome in class!